-- 7.40 From this it is evident the code of conduct was not intended to prevent members raising concerns in a proper manner.
-We therefore considered whether Councillor Gillard's conduct, when raising concerns, was improper. - 7.41 It is evident from the information provide to us that Councillor Gillard has questioned and challenged the Council's officers including the Clerk.
-Much of this has been in the form of email communication containing questions and making, what was considered by others, unreasonable demands.

-- 7.42 The specific incidents referred to in the complaints relate to persistent and unnecessary email and telephone calls to the Council's employees.
+- 7.41 From this it is evident the code of conduct was not intended to prevent members raising concerns in a proper manner.
+We therefore considered whether Councillor O'Nolan's conduct, when raising concerns, was improper. - 7.42 It is evident from the information provide to us that Councillor O'Nolan has questioned and challenged the Council's officers including the Clerk.
+This has been in the form of email communication containing questions and making, what was considered by others, unreasonable demands. - 7.43 The specific incidents referred to in the complaints relate to persistent and unnecessary email and telephone calls to the Council's employees.
 From the evidence provided we have not found an unreasonable volume of emails nor any evidence of a significant amount of telephone calls.
-As set out above we have found some of the emails to be somewhat demanding but not to such an extent that they could be reasonably considered to be bullying. - 7.43 We have also considered comments made about Councillor Gillard's conduct at meetings of the Council.
-Whilst we acknowledge that this has caused some concern to other Councillors and the Town Clerk we have not found any specific conduct that is so unreasonable to be considered bullying in the context of the definitions set out above. - 7.44 In reaching our conclusion on this particular issue we have also had regard to the statement made by a former employee when she said "I can confirm that although the in-fighting, accusations and general toxic atmosphere of the Council during the last 1-2 years of my employment were very unpleasant and did hasten my letter of resignation, I cannot put this down to two councillors, therefore I do not believe I can assist you in this matter." - 7.45 Whilst we acknowledge that Councillor Gillard has raised issues that have caused concern we have not found any conduct that could be considered bullying in the matters referred to us for investigation.
-We conclude that Councillor Gillard's conduct was within the range of proper challenge to the officers involved and was not a breach of that part of the code relating to bullying.
+As set out above we have found some of the emails to be somewhat demanding but not to such an extent that they could be reasonably considered to be bullying. - 7.44 In reaching our conclusion on this particular issue we have had regard to the statement made by a former employee when she said "I can confirm that although the in-fighting, accusations and general toxic atmosphere of the Council during the last 1-2 years of my employment were very unpleasant and did hasten my letter of resignation, I cannot put this down to two councillors, therefore I do not believe I can assist you in this matter." - 7.45 Whilst we acknowledge that Councillor O'Nolan has raised issues that have caused concern we have not found any conduct that could be considered bullying in the matters referred to us for investigation.
+We conclude that Councillor O'Nolan's conduct was within the range of proper challenge to the officers involved and was not a breach of that part of the code relating to bullying.